 Overcoming Implementation Barriers

-- Technical Challenges: Traditionally healthcare has projects with decades-long lifecycle, therefore most of the tech is quite unfriendly for modern web3 technologies and is focused on support of a lot of legacy code to be integrated with.
+- Technical: Traditionally healthcare has projects with decades-long lifecycle, therefore most of the tech is quite unfriendly for modern web3 technologies and is focused on support of a lot of legacy code to be integrated with.
 Besides that, there is a need to overcome issues related to scalability, ensuring interoperability with established systems, and creating a stable infrastructure that can support the vast amount of data healthcare systems generate.

-Solutions involve strategic investments in infrastructure and fostering cross-disciplinary collaborations to develop tools tailored for healthcare-specific blockchain applications.
+Blockchain solutions for healthcare involve strategic investments in infrastructure and fostering cross-disciplinary collaborations to develop tools tailored for healthcare-specific blockchain applications.

 Blockchain and Compliance in Healthcare